 HIST 841 U.S. History to 1900

 This course will introduce students to major works in US history up to 1900.
-One term seminar; fall.
-R. Currarino.
+One term seminar.
+Not offered 2022-23.

 HIST 843 Comparative Colonial North American Societies

 A thematic examination of some of the social, cultural, religious and intellectual aspects of colonial societies in North America in the 17th, 18th and early 19th centuries.
 Special emphasis is placed on issues surrounding race, gender and status and how differing peoples and cultures interacted over time and in specific places and cultural contexts.
-One term seminar; fall.
-J. Errington.
+One term seminar.
+Not offered 2022-23.

 HIST 851 Global African History

 This course focuses on global African history from the Atlantic to the Indian Ocean and the African diasporas.
 Seminar topics include oral traditions and oral history; historical linguistics; subaltern voices and vocal subalterns; religious histories and histories of religions; civilizations and missions to civilize; the environment and developmental pursuits across time.
-One term seminar.
-Not offered 2021-22.
+One term seminar; winter.
+A. Weldemichael.